Coach Trip: Series 2 (2011)

-Celebrity Coach Trip 2 was the second celebrity series of Coach Trip which aired from 10–21 October 2011.
+Celebrity Coach Trip 2 was the second celebrity series of Coach Trip which aired from 10 to 21 October 2011.
 The series featured a variety of celebrity couples on a 10-day tour, the couples get to vote off the other couples that they do not get along with.
 Filming took place from 9 to 23 April 2011.
 On the last day of the coach trip the remaining couples vote for the couple that they want to win the £1,000 prize for charity.
 This coach trip had a journey around the Mediterranean, with the starting location and pick up point in South Paris, France, and the first destination was Monaco.

 The Voting system on this series was: